Skip to main content

 What funding opportunities exist to develop my LHMP?

-Vermont Emergency Management will apply to the Building Resilient Infrastructure and Communities (BRIC) program on behalf of local municipalities who express interest in developing or updating LHMPs in the next 2-3 years.
+Vermont Emergency Management will apply to the Building Resilient Infrastructure and Communities (BRIC) program on behalf of local municipalities who express interest in developing or updating LHMPs in the next 3 years.

-The State regularly submits applications on behalf of interested communities under HMGP and BRIC (formerly PDM) to develop or update LHMPs.
+The State regularly submits applications on behalf of interested communities under BRIC (formerly PDM) to develop or update LHMPs.
 Contact State Hazard Mitigation Planner, Caroline Paske - caroline.paske@vermont.gov or (802) 585-5246 with any questions and to apply for funding.

 More information on funding opportunities for LHMPs and other mitigation activities are described on the FloodReady.vermont.gov webpage.